pybliometrics-dev/pybliometrics/docs/index.rst

 pybliometrics is an easy to use Python library to pull, cache and extract data from the Scopus database.

+.. include:: ../README.rst
+   :start-after: example-begin
+   :end-before: example-end

 .. include:: installation.rst

 =======
 Classes
 =======

-pybliometrics provides classes to interact with the various Scopus APIs (see https://dev.elsevier.com/api_docs.html):
+pybliometrics provides one class per Scopus API Access Point (see https://dev.elsevier.com/api_docs.html):

 .. currentmodule:: pybliometrics